port-labs/port-docs/docs/tutorials/blueprint-basics.md

 }
 ```

-At the end of this section, your Blueprints Graph should include the two blueprints shown below:
+At the end of this section, your Blueprints graph will include the two Blueprints shown below:

 ![graph package microservice](../../static/img/platform-overview/port-components/blueprints/graphPackageMicroservice.png)